eyeseast/visible-data/_posts/2013-08-26-responsive-d3.markdown

 I spent an hour this weekend updating this site to Bootstrap 3, which means everything is now responsive (and mobile first!) by default.
 That means the next step is to make visualizations that can handle a browser of any size, too.

-Let's make maps and charts that resize automagically.
+Let's make maps and charts that resize automatically and work everywhere.

+## Part One: Maps ##

 D3 actually makes this fairly easy.